goromal/notes/docs/src/Autonomy/Estimation/Filter-Based_Estimation_Algorithms/The_Kinematic_Filters.md

 $$\dot{\hat{x}}=\alpha r=\alpha(x-\hat{x})$$

 is a first-order ODE.
-If you think of the measurement at each time step as a system input $u$, and the filter estimate as the system internal state, then this describes both a first-order system and a low-pass filter!
-Thus, you get [the namesake alpha low-pass filter and first-order system simulator](autonomy:estimation:estimator-algs#alpha_filter), to which the math and intuition above directly applies.
+If you think of the measurement at each time step as a system input \\(u\\), and the filter estimate as the system internal state, then this describes both a first-order system and a low-pass filter!
+Thus, you get the namesake alpha low-pass filter and first-order system simulator, to which the math and intuition above directly applies.

 ## Constant Velocity (\\(\alpha\\)-\\(\beta\\)- or \\(g\\)-\\(h\\)- Filter)